bufbuild/protovalidate/docs/custom-constraints.md

 ## Constraints

 The `Constraint` message is used to define validation rules for messages or fields in a message.
-The constraints are then evaluated using the `protovalidate` tool to ensure that the data conforms to the specified rules.
+The rules are then evaluated using the `protovalidate` tool to ensure that the data conforms to the specified rules.
 If any violations occur during validation, they are reported using the `Violations` message.
-The `Violation` message provides detailed information about the violated constraint, including the field path, the constraint ID, and the error message.
+The `Violation` message provides detailed information about the violated rule, including the field path, the rule ID, and the error message.

 ### Constraint

-The `Constraint` message defines a validation constraint using the Common Expression Language (CEL) syntax.
+The `Constraint` message defines a validation rule using the Common Expression Language (CEL) syntax.
 It has three fields:

 - `id`: a machine-readable name for this expression that should be unique to its